ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 ### What are hooks?

-[Hooks](https://entgo.io/docs/hooks) are a feature of Ent that allows adding custom logic before and after operations that change the data entities.
+[Hooks](https://entgo.io/docs/hooks) are an Ent feature that allow adding custom logic before and after operations that change the data entities.

 Hooks are functions that get and return an [ent.Mutator](https://pkg.go.dev/entgo.io/ent#Mutator).
-They function similar to the popular [HTTP middleware pattern](https://github.com/go-chi/chi#middleware-handlers).
+They function similar to the popular HTTP middleware pattern.

 ```go
 package example